FAQ

 When will I get my photo?

 Professional portrait photos are taken of each performer immediately after check-in.
-After the festival, the photographer will work her magic, which takes a little time.
-The beautiful images will be available in about 2 weeks.
+After the festival, the photographer works her magic, which takes a little time.
+We will email you instructions for downloading your beautiful images a couple of weeks later.

 How will I get my photo?